justinwilliamsrva/musician-suite/README.md

 <h3>Steps to Add Contributions to the Repo</h3>

 ```
-1. Share your idea for a feature as an issue or email the owner at justinwdev@gmail.com.
+1. Add your idea for a feature or mention any problems you see as an issue or email the owner at justinwdev@gmail.com.
 2. Pull down the development branch and create a new branch based off it with your feature name
 3. Push up code to that branch using commits that tell what the commit does and end in a period.
     a.
 Add new hover animation to buttons.